-The OID for each table in the XPS MIB starts with the following value: 1.3.6.1.4.1.893.1.3.1
+The OID for each table in the Online MIB starts with the following value: 1.3.6.1.4.1.893.1.1.1

-MIB Objects
+MIB objects

 An MIB object is similar to a column in a table.

-The IBM Informix implementation of SNMP recognizes the following types of MIB objects:
+The Informix implementation of SNMP recognizes the following types of MIB objects:

 - Traps are defined as MIB objects, but they cannot be retrieved.
-Instead, when a certain condition is detected, OnSNMP issues an event that includes the object ID that the trap defines. - Catalog-based MIB objects exist only if the refresh control value (described on page 2-19) is once or all.
+Instead, when a certain condition is detected, OnSNMP issues an event that includes the object ID that the trap defines. - Catalog-based MIB objects exist only if the refresh control value (described in "Refresh control value" on page 2-18) is once or all. - Enterprise Replication objects are tables that exist only if a database server is configured to participate in Enterprise Replication.